isc-projects/kea/src/bin/admin/kea-admin.rst

 ``command``
    Command to be issued to the servers.
 It can be one of the following:

-   lease-init
+   db-init
-      Initializes a new lease database.
-Useful during first Kea installation.
-The database is initialized to the latest version supported by the version of the software.
+        Initializes a new database schema.
+This is useful during a new Kea installation.
+The database is initialized to the latest version supported by the version of the software being installed.

-   lease-version
+   db-version
-      Reports lease database version.
-This is not necessarily equal to Kea version as each backend has its own versioning scheme.
+        Reports the database backend version number.
+This is not necessarily equal to the Kea version number as each backend has its own versioning scheme.

-   lease-upgrade
+   db-upgrade
-      Conducts lease database upgrade.
-This is useful when migrating between old and new Kea versions.
+        Conducts a database schema upgrade.
+This is useful when upgrading Kea.

    lease-dump
-      Dumps the contents of the lease database (MySQL and PostgreSQL backends) to text file.
-The content of the file consists of comma-separated-values (CSV) where each line in the file contains all of the values for a single lease.
-The first line of file is a header line containing the column names.
+        Dumps the contents of the lease database (for MySQL, PostgreSQL, or CQL backends) to a CSV (comma-separated values) text file.
+The first line of the file contains the column names.
+This is meant to be used as a diagnostic tool, so it provides a portable, human-readable form of the lease data.

 ``backend``
    Specifies backend type.
 Currently allowed backends are: memfile,